Child Protection Policy

 Symplexis’ Child Protection Policy constitutes a framework of rules, standards and guidelines intended to:

-• make all employees, experts and research associates of Symplexis realize the importance of taking action to protect children against abuse;
+• make all employees, experts and associates of Symplexis realize the importance of taking action to protect children against abuse;

 • undertake appropriate intervention in the case of suspected child abuse and/or direct threat to their health and life;